Yacht Club Santo Stefano

-The history

-The Yacht Club Santo Stefano is a sailing association affiliated with the Italian Sailing Federation, founded with the aim of promoting and spreading knowledge and practice of water sports and sailing in the Argentario region.The club was established in 1960 by a group of Roman vacationers who were enthusiasts of sailing and is the oldest yacht club in the area.
+Yacht Club Santo Stefano is a sailing association affiliated with the Italian Sailing Federation, founded with the aim of promoting and spreading knowledge and practice of water sports and sailing in the Argentario region.
+The club was established in 1960 by a group of Roman vacationers who were enthusiasts of sailing and is the oldest yacht club in the area.
 Among them, Mr. Giuseppe Sotis, who would become the first President of the Club and lead it for many years.

 The initial headquarters is unique and splendid.
 The Board of Directors decides to restore an old Santo Stefano brigantine – the Spluga – moored at the head of the Valle pier, and inside its hold, there is a spacious hall.
-On the ground, there is a "little house" with a tennis court, bocce court, and a large wooded park.The floating location quickly becomes famous.
+On the ground, there is a "little house" with a tennis court, bocce court, and a large wooded park.The floating location became famous.
 For years, it is the meeting point for all the prominent figures visiting Argentario, starting from the Dutch Royals to sailing enthusiasts.

 Later, the headquarters of the Yacht Club Santo Stefano is moved to Villa Cortesini on the tip of Pozzarello.
 Today, the Club House stands high above the sea in a very panoramic position overlooking the Gulf of Porto Santo Stefano, one of the best sailing grounds in Italy.

-The Spluga is sunk with explosives in 1970 in a ceremony held, as was customary then, in the middle of the channel.
+The Spluga was sunk with explosives in 1970 in a ceremony held, as was customary then, in the middle of the channel.

 In the Valle Port, the Club has a well-protected water surface area on lease, equipped with fixed and floating docks built in 1964.
 It is intended for mooring boats for regattas and sailing school, as well as for the school's support vessels and the mooring of members' boats.